mindspore-ai/docs/docs/mindspore/source_en/faq/operators_compile.md

 <br/>

-## Q: What should I do if other operations can not be performed on Ascend environment when training a model？
+## Q: What should I do if other operations can not be performed on Ascend environment when training a model？**

 A: It may because the computer recourses if fulled when operators compilation.
 Try to use the environment variable `MS_BUILD_PROCESS_NUM` to reduce the parallel number of operator compilation.
 For specific configuration instructions, see [Environment Variables](https://www.mindspore.cn/docs/en/master/note/env_var_list.html).

 <br/>

-## Q: The performance of some operators can not up to standard even though tuned by the operator tuning tool, what should I do？
+## Q: The performance of some operators can not up to standard even though tuned by the operator tuning tool, what should I do?

 A: In this case,